computationalmodelling/nbval/README.md

 and the code of a testing system for notebooks https://gist.github.com/minrk/2620735 which we integrated and mixed with the `py.test` system.

+Additionally, we added an option to create a configuration file with `regex`s which are used to sanitize strings in the outputs of the iPython reference notebook, when executed.

 ## How it works
-The extension looks through all the cells with code in an ipython notebook an compare the outputs of the notebook (before being processed) with the outputs of the cells when they are executed.
+The extension looks through every cell that contains code in an ipython notebook an then the `py.test` system compares the outputs of the notebook (before being processed) with the outputs of the cells when they are executed.
 Thus, the notebook itself is used as a testing function.
+The output lines when executing the notebook can be sanitized passing an extra option and file, when calling the `py.test` command.
+This file is a usual configuration file for the `ConfigParser` library.

-Roughly, the script initiates an iPython Kernel with a `shell` and an `iopub` sockets.
-The `shell` is needed to execute the cells in the notebook (send requests to the Kernel) and the `iopub` provides an interface to get the messages from the outputs.
+Regarding the execution, roughly, the script initiates an iPython Kernel with a `shell` and an `iopub` sockets.
+The `shell` is needed to execute the cells in the notebook (it sends requests to the Kernel) and the `iopub` provides an interface to get the messages from the outputs.
 The contents of the messages obtained from the Kernel are organised in dictionaries with different information, such as time stamps of executions,